 Create an account.

-If you have a friend that is already using uber add their promo code under payment: and you gonna get a discount up to R 80 for your first ride – it is just going to work if you have never used uber before.
+If you have never used uber before add this promo code: p7smqp44ue under payment and you gonna get a discount up to R 50 for your first ride.

 When choosing your pick-up location always make sure that you choose a location like a specific hotel, bar, restaurant or shopping centre.
 Especially when using the pin location most of the time it is inaccurate and the Uber drivers end up somewhere in the middle of nowhere and you are going to get charged R25 cancellation fee.
 If Uber charges you R 25 – make a complaint.
 Most of the time the customer service of uber appreciate your opinion and will reimburse you.
 There is no need to add a credit card, it works on cash as well.